 Has a noisy situation ever left us in a grimacing and clutching situation of our ears?
-We can ask why some sound seem so loud?
-There are many factors that generally influence how loud a sound seems that include how long it lasts, the sound’s frequencies of pitches as well as the environment in which we hear the sound.
+We can ask why some sounds seem so loud?
+There are many factors that generally influence how loud a sound seems including how long it lasts, the sound’s frequencies of pitches as well as the environment in which we hear the sound.

 SI Unit of Sound